Leagify/auction-drafter-schools/Leagify.AuctionDrafter/README.md

 | View All Rosters & Budgets   |       ✅       |     ✅     |      ✅     |       ✅       |
 | Download Final Results       |       ✅       |     ✅     |      ✅     |       ✅       |

-+ It would be nice if you could log in using Google Auth to make an account.

 + Team coaches pick from a "draft board".
 + At this time, the draft board loads information from a CSV draft template file uploaded by the auction master.
 The format of the draft template is similar to the template at the root of this repo, named "SampleDraftTemplate.csv"